 The suction cup worked like a charm.
 I was able to pull the window shut with very little effort.
 I also saved at least 15 minutes worth of work, which is what it would have taken me to get my 28′ extension ladder from my truck and put it against the house, close the window, then put my ladder back and strap it down on my truck.

 I promptly ordered a glass suction cup for every home inspector on my team, and I’m adding this to my tool list for home inspectors.
 If you’re a home inspector, I recommend you get yourself a glass suction cup.
-Home Depot sells them for $7.
+Amazon sells a 2-pack for $18.